SpudMonkey7k/neopets-flash-fix-VM/README.md

 # References / Thank you's

-1. Thank you to [juvian](https://github.com/juvian/neopets-flash-fix) for the original version of this guide, got me a good deal of the way there, and I was only able to make this based off their amazing work with Fiddler.
+1. Thank you to [juvian](https://github.com/juvian/neopets-flash-fix) for the original version of this guide, got themrrobert a good deal of the way there, and themrrobert was only able to make this based off their amazing work with Fiddler.
-2. Thank you to andkon.com: their amazing [FAQ](http://andkon.com/arcade/faq.php) is the first resource I found, which got me going early.
+2. Thank you to andkon.com: their amazing [FAQ](http://andkon.com/arcade/faq.php) is the first resource themrrobert found, which got him going early.
 3. [andkon.com](http://andkon.com/arcade/faq.php) also has a "SECURITY CONSCIOUS WALKTHROUGH" on the linked page, which proves the authenticity and source of all provided binaries.
 (The linked binaries herein come from archive.org's adobe mirror)